Self-Pity Is a Drug.

 Get outside.

-Do the thing you’re avoiding.
+Do the thing you've been avoiding.

 Call yourself out before someone else has to.